 In his first film Eliran Elya portrays a powerful story about Assi, a screenwriter and poet who is sent to work with juvenile delinquents in Beersheba - the desert city in southern Israel - who are under house arrest.
 Based on true events.

 In her third film, Veronica Kedar portrays a family which is unlike anything we would expect.
 The film brakes all family given definitions and takes the viewers to unexpected places.

 - The Cousin - a film by Tzahi Grad

 All Naftali wants to do is renovate his old studio.
 The day he brings a Palestinian worker to start the renovation a young woman is assaulted in the small community where Naftali lives.
 The worker is quickly accused of the assault by the community and Naftali who stands up for his defense finds himself in the middle of a storm which quickly gets out of hand.
 A comic drama that is very much Israeli but universal at the same time

 - Films from the Backyard

 Three social realist films that were produced in Israel in the last year, focus on teens coming from harsh social backgrounds living in the outscirts of Israeli Society.

-- Filming Now: Red Fields dir. by Keren Yedaya
+- Red Fields dir. by Keren Yedaya in post production

 Red Fields directed by Keren Yedaya is based on the 80s Anti-War Israeli rock opera “Mami” that generated a cult following.
 Mami, a young girl from a southern town works at the local gas station until her husband returns severely wounded from the war.
 She moves with him to Tel Aviv and struggles to survive until a fateful encounter with an eccentric professor changes her life.